puppetlabs/puppetlabs-firewall/README.markdown

 * OpenBSD (pf)
 * Cisco (ASA and basic access lists)

-If you have knowledge in these technology, know how to code and wish to contribute to this project we would welcome the help.
+If you have knowledge in these technologies, know how to code, and wish to contribute to this project, we would welcome the help.

-### Testing
+###Testing

 Make sure you have:

-    rake
+* rake
+* bundler

 Install the necessary gems:

-    gem install rspec
+    bundle install

 And run the tests from the root of the source code: